(105 ILCS 5/2-3.25a)

-established pursuant to Section 2-3.25, the State Board of Education shall develop recognition standards for student performance and school school districts and their individual schools.
+established pursuant to Section 2-3.25, the State Board of Education shall develop standards for student performance, such as proficiency levels on State assessments, and school school districts and their individual schools.
 The State Board of Education is prohibited from having separate performance standards for students based on race or ethnicity.